 Crust Gourmet Pizza Bar

-Fancy a little Italian?
-Crust Gourmet Pizza Bar makes some really decadent options that are available on gluten-free pizza basses.
+Going gluten-free doesn’t mean you have to give up on your favourite comfort food like pizza.
+Crust Gourmet Pizza Bar makes some really decadent options that are available on gluten-free pizza bases.
 Go for favourites like the pesto chicken club and the spicy Szechuan chilli prawn.

 If it’s something sweet you’re after, take a gander at Delcie’s Desserts’ selection of gluten-free cakes and bakes.
 In addition to vegan-, diabetic- and baby-friendly cakes, Delcie’s gluten-free selection is sure to satisfy the sweet tooth in you.
 Order chocolate-y treats like the decadent fudge brownie and the cherry on choc, or nutty numbers like the strawberry nutty ice cream cake.
 Delcie’s also offers rich tea cakes like the banana chocolate and blueberry tea cakes.